Where to See

-Small ponds and streams and sometimes at the edges of larger water bodies..
+Small ponds and streams, and at the edges of larger water bodies.

-Very common throughout the British Isles except the northern half of Scotland.
+Very common throughout England and Wales and the lowlands of south/central Scotland.